 NIDDK-supported studies over the past several years have helped to advance knowledge about the efficacy of surgical treatment of urinary incontinence and to provide new insights into non-surgical alternatives.

-In addition, NIDDK has congressional authorization for the National Kidney and Urologic Diseases Information Clearinghouse.
-The Clearinghouse responds to questions and provides health information about urologic diseases to people with urologic diseases and to their families, health professionals, and the public.
+In addition, NIDDK has congressional authorization for the National Kidney and Urologic Diseases Information Clearinghouse, which provides services via the NIDDK Health Information Center.
+NIDDK responds to questions and provides health information about urologic diseases to people with urologic diseases and to their families, health professionals, and the public.

 Research Updates and News